Anonymity and strategy-proofness on a domain of single-peaked and single-dipped preferences: Strategy-proof and type-anonymous rules

 \item[(iii)] \emph{there is} $l\in\{1,\ldots,\bar{l}\}$ \emph{and a double-quota} $q_{(x,y)}^{l}$ \emph{such that} $q^{A,l}_{(x,y)}=(a+1)-\underline{M}^{(x,y)}$. \end{itemize} \end{definition}

-Note that, by the definition of median, $(a+1)-\underline{M}^{(x,y)}$ corresponds to the minimal number of $\Omega$-restricted peaks to the left of or at $(x,y)$ required to implement $(x,y)$ as the outcome of the median, i.e., the minimal $A$-quota.
-Going back to Example~\ref{ex1}, for pair $(3,4)$, the minimal $A$-quota is $4-4=0$.
+Note that, by the definition of median, $(a+1)-\underline{M}^{(x,y)}$ corresponds to the minimal number of $\Omega_f$-restricted peaks to the left of or at $(x,y)$ required to implement $(x,y)$ as the outcome of the median, i.e., the minimal $A$-quota.
+For instance, in Example~\ref{ex1}, the minimal $A$-quota for $(3,4)$ is $4-4=0$.

-Given $(x,y)\in r_{\med} \cap \Omega^2_{C}$ and the associated set of minimal double-quotas, any strategy-proof and type-anonymous rule selects $x$ if there exists a double-quota such that the number of agents in $A$ who prefer $x$ to $y$ is equal to or higher than the corresponding $A$-quota and the number of agents in $D$ who prefer $x$ to $y$ is equal to or higher than the corresponding $D$-quota.
+Given $(x,y)\in \Omega_{\med} \cap \Omega^{C^{2}}_{f}$ and the associated set of minimal double-quotas, a strategy-proof and type-anonymous rule selects $x$ if there exists a double-quota such that both the number of agents in $A$ and the number of agents in $D$ who prefer $x$ to $y$ are equal to or higher than the corresponding $A$-quota and $D$-quota.
 Otherwise, $y$ is chosen.
 We refer to this procedure as a \textbf{double-quota majority method}.